Natural law: American jurisprudence

-The U.S. Declaration of Independence states that it has become necessary for the people of the United States to assume "the separate and equal station to which the Laws of Nature and of Nature's God entitle them."
+The United States Declaration of Independence, authored primarily by Thomas Jefferson and ratified on 4 July 1776 by the Second Continental Congress in Philadelphia, states that it has become necessary for the people of the United States to assume "the separate and equal station to which the Laws of Nature and of Nature's God entitle them".
 Some early American lawyers and judges perceived natural law as too tenuous, amorphous, and evanescent a legal basis for grounding concrete rights and governmental limitations.
 Natural law did, however, serve as authority for legal claims and rights in some judicial decisions, legislative acts, and legal pronouncements.
-Robert Lowry Clinton argues that the U.S. Constitution rests on a common law foundation and the common law, in turn, rests on a classical natural law foundation.
+Robert Lowry Clinton argues that the Constitution of the United States rests on a common law foundation and the common law, in turn, rests on a classical natural law foundation.